mlibrary/about-amherst/src/content/conferences/2022-12-01-modern-language-association-january-5-8-2023.md

 ---
 templateKey: conference
-title: "National Women's Studies Association: October 26-29, 2023"
+title: "Society for Cinema and Media Studies: March 14-17, 2024"
-summary: ACP will be in-person for this year's NWSA in Baltimore
+summary: ACP to exhibit at this year's SCMS in Boston
 date: 2022-12-01T19:08:56.010Z
 ---
-ACP will be attending this year's NWSA.
+ACP will be have a table at this year's SCMS.
 If you have a project that might be a fit for us, don't hesitate to reach out for a meeting, either before or after the conference.